Chilipp/djac-app/README.md

-# bikeWeite-app
+# DJAC-app

-A cloudron app for visualizing what you can reach by bike
+A cloudron app to deploy the django academic community portal

 Based upon the tandoor app of cloudron at https://git.cloudron.io/cloudron/tandoor-app/